Hecate2/neo-ruler/README.md

 #### Known Problems

 - Different rulers may deploy rToken contracts of the same `Pair(collateral, paired, expiry, mint_ratio)`.
 The ruler who deploys the rToken later would run into error: `Contract Already Exists: {contract_hash}`.
 A potential idea to resolve the conflict, is to add ruler's executing_script_hash into the name of rToken manifest.
 However, this method results in `'0x05' is invalid within a JSON string.
 The string should be correctly escaped. `, because executing_script_hash is not valid string.
-- Precision of computation: repaying a little bit of GAS leads to 0 NEO returned.
-Possible solution: increase number of decimals, and require the returned number of tokens as integer.
-Also, What if we want the mint ratio as a float?
+- Precision of  amount of returned token: repaying a little bit of GAS leads to 0 NEO returned.
+Solution: DO NOT USE NATIVE NEO IN RULER!
-- Large integers may lead to unexpected results, but this might have been fixed in the latest version of `neo-vm`.
 - It's VERY DIFFICULT to interpret the raw results returned from the contract.
 There has to be an SDK for users.

-#### Issues to be discussed

-- Fees can be levied on lender.
-Shall fees be levied?
-Who receives the fee?
-- Permission of management APIs ?
-- Is it necessary to store representation strings (e.g. `expiry_str` and `mint_ratio_str`) in the contract?
+Do not forget to check out `tests/utils.py` and the test suite in this repository.

 #### Potential new features